 Telling Your Story

 The words you choose when communicating your vision are vital to make it materialize.
-When you tell your story to others with enthusiasm, it may inspire them in helping you achieve your dream by offering support or advice.
-Doing this gives you the necessary feedback to hone your vision where you can clarify what you want precisely.
+When you tell your story to others with enthusiasm, it may inspire them to help you achieve your dream by offering support or advice.
+Doing this gives you the necessary feedback to hone your vision to clarify what you want precisely.

 What to Communicate